-This award recognizes a Florida State University law school graduate who is distinguished professionally and who has rendered outstanding service to the community as well as to our College of Law.
-Factors considered in selecting the winner include: professional distinction; good citizenship; and significant contributions benefiting the community, state, and nation.
+This award recognizes a Florida State University College of Law graduate who is distinguished professionally and who has rendered outstanding service to the community as well as to the College of Law.
+Factors considered in selecting the winner include professional distinction, good citizenship, and significant contributions benefiting the community, state, and nation.

 Alumni Association Service Award

-This award recognizes a Florida State University law school graduate who has rendered distinguished service to our College of Law over an extended period of time.
+This award recognizes a Florida State University law school graduate who has rendered distinguished service to the College of Law over an extended period of time.

 EveryDay Hero Award

-This award recognizes a Florida State University law school graduate who is an early to mid-career public servant that enthusiastically uses their legal training to make a more just and equitable society.
+This award recognizes a Florida State University College of Law graduate who is an early- to mid-career public servant who enthusiastically uses their legal training to make a more just and equitable society.

 Class of '66 Award

 This award recognizes a non-Florida State University College of Law graduate who has rendered distinguished service to the law school and to the community.
 Each recipient is inducted into the Class of 1966 to commemorate the year that the Florida State University College of Law opened its doors.